Skip to content

 Reasons for change orders in construction – what causes them?

-Inaccurate initial scope of project
+Inaccurate initial project scope

 Creating an accurate scope of a project is crucial to completing work on budget and on-time, but it’s not always easy to get it exactly right.
 Dramatic changes in material costs, labor shortages, delays in material delivery – all of these scenarios can throw off an estimate significantly.
 To mitigate the risk of estimate inaccuracies, consider using a professional estimating tool that references your material, labor, and subcontractor costs, and which references prior construction projects that were similar.
 It may not totally prevent errors in your estimates, but having a consistent system in place will go a long way towards helping you avoid construction change orders.